 method: 'POST',

-body: new FormData(document.querySelector(".reviews .write_review form"))
+body: new FormData(document.querySelector(".reviews .write-review form")),

 }).then(response => response.text()).then(data => {

-document.querySelector(".reviews .write_review").innerHTML = data;
+document.querySelector(".reviews .write-review").innerHTML = data;

 });